RaHarsH/Text-animations-usingGsap-practice/README.md

-npm start - to start the development server.
+npm start - to start the development server. or npm run start